-An expedited due process hearing shall be conducted pursuant to Part 200 of the Commissioner's Regulations under the following circumstances:

-- (1) the school district requests an expedited due process hearing to obtain an order of an impartial hearing officer placing a student with a disability in an IAES pursuant to section 201.8 of Part 200 of the Commissioner's Regulations where school personnel maintain that it is dangerous for the student to be in his or her current educational placement; - (2) the school district requests an expedited due process hearing to obtain an order of an impartial hearing officer placing a student with a disability in an IAES during the pendency of due process hearings where school personnel maintain that it is dangerous for the student to be in his or her current educational placement during such proceedings; - (3) the parent requests a hearing from a determination that the student's behavior was not a manifestation of the student's disability; or - (4) the parent requests a hearing relating to any decision regarding placement under section 201.7 of Part 200 of the Commissioner's Regulations, including but not limited to any decision to place the student in an IAES.

-An expedited due process hearing shall be conducted in accordance with the procedures specified in section 200.5(j) of Part 200 of the Commissioner's Regulations, except as follows:
+- An expedited due process hearing shall be conducted in the manner specified by the Commissioner's regulations incorporated into this code, if: - a.
+The district requests such hearing to obtain an order of an impartial hearing officer placing a student with a disability in an IAES where school personnel maintain that it is dangerous for the student to be in his other current educational placement, or during the pendency of due process hearings where school personnel maintain that it is dangerous for the student to be in his or her current educational placement during such proceedings. - b.
+The parent requests such a hearing from a determination that the student's behavior was not a manifestation of the student's disability, or relating to any decision regarding placement, including but not limited to any decision to place the student in an IAES. - 1) During the pendency of an expedited due process hearing or appeal regarding the placement of a student in an IAES for behavior involving weapons, illegal drugs or controlled substances, or on grounds of dangerousness, or regarding a determination that the behavior is not a manifestation of the student's disability for a student who has been placed in an IAES, the student shall remain in the IAES pending the decision of the impartial hearing officer or until expiration of the IAES placement, whichever occurs first, unless the parents and the district agree otherwise.